Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

     fetch_some --> close

 ```
-Each subset response also includes a possibly new value for `cursor_id`.
-Client must ensure
-to pass the correct cursor id with each page request.
+Each subset response also includes `cursor_id`.
+This value may different from the previous value.
+Client must ensure to pass the correct cursor id with each page request.

-### Client submits request with non-existing cursor_id
+### Client submits request with non-existant cursor_id

-A client will receive an error response if it sends a request with a cursor_id that SQL plugin does not maintain.
+A client will receive an error response if it sends a request with a `cursor_id` that SQL plugin is not aware of.

 This can happen when client requests a paginated response but the cursor times out before all the data is retrieved.

 Response will include `error` and `status` fields.

 ## Unable to create a new cursor [new]
-SQL plugin will have a limit on number of open cursors.
+SQL plugin will limit number of open cursors.

 A client will receive an error response when it requests a paginated response and the plugin reached the limit of possible open cursors.

-# Implementation

-## REST API
+# REST API
-Initial query
+## Initial Query
 ```
 POST /_plugins/_sql
 {